nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  $ ./waf --run scratch/myfirst
+  $ ./ns3 --run scratch/myfirst

-Just as you have seen many times before, you will see some messages from Waf and then "'build' finished successfully" with some number of messages from the running program.
+Just as you have seen many times before, you will see some messages from ns3 and then "'build' finished successfully" with some number of messages from the running program.

 When it ran, the program will have created a file named ``myfirst.tr``.
-Because of the way that Waf works, the file is not created in the local directory, it is created at the top-level directory of the repository by default.
-If you want to control where the traces are saved you can use the ``--cwd`` option of Waf to specify this.
+Because of the way that ns3 works, the file is not created in the local directory, it is created at the top-level directory of the repository by default.
+If you want to control where the traces are saved you can use the ``--cwd`` option of ns3 to specify this.
 We have not done so, thus we need to change into the top level directory of our repo and take a look at the ASCII trace file ``myfirst.tr`` in your favorite editor.